tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 print( students[1]['name'] )  # displays Lee
 {% endhighlight %}

-To print the entire dictionary, omit the square brackets and key altogether.
+To print the entire dictionary, omit the square brackets and key, leaving just the variable name.

 {% highlight py %}
 print( studentdict )          # {'name': 'Sam', 'age': 24}
 {% endhighlight %}

 These code snippets have highlighted the syntactical differences between lists and dictionaries.
-Many list methods -- such as `append()`, `extend()`, `index()`, `insert()`, and `remove()` -- do not work on dictionaries.
-However, dictionaries include their own set of methods.
-Those below are will be utilised further into this lesson.
+However, dictionaries also include their own set of methods.
+Many list methods -- such as `append()`, `extend()`, `index()`, `insert()`, and `remove()` -- will not work on dictionaries.
+Here a few we will be using in this lesson.
 Any decent Python reference should cover the rest.

 #### `.keys()`
 <dd markdown="1">